-RESOLVED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this resolution may be cited as the “Fiscal Year 2022 Second Revised Local Budget Emergency Declaration Resolution of 2022”.
+RESOLVED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this resolution may be cited as the “Fiscal Year 2022 Second Revised Local Budget Adjustment Emergency Declaration Resolution of 2022”.

 Sec.
-2. (a) The Mayor and the Council previously approved a balanced budget for Fiscal Year 2022.
+2. (a) The Council previously approved a balanced budget for Fiscal Year 2022.

-(b) Since the time that budget was approved, the Chief Financial Officer has issued a revised revenue estimate certifying additional local fund revenues for Fiscal Year 2022.
-In addition, certain budget pressures have arisen since the beginning of Fiscal Year 2022.
+(b) Since the time the Fiscal Year 2022 budget and financial plan was approved, the federal government provided additional federal payments for COVID relief, the Chief Financial Officer issued a revised revenue estimate certifying additional local fund revenues for Fiscal Year 2022, and certain budget pressures have arisen.

-(c) Appropriated revenues and budget authority for Fiscal Year 2022 must be adjusted immediately to ensure that a balanced budget is maintained while continuing to meet the needs of District residents.

-(d) In conjunction with the proposed Fiscal Year 2023 Budget and Financial Plan, the Mayor identified additional amounts to increase available resources.

-(e) Adjustments to the Fiscal Year 2022 budget are necessary to recognize these additional resources, address existing budget pressures, align budgets with revenue, ensure timely repayment of the Contingency Cash Reserve Fund, and balance the budget.
+(c) Adjustments to the Fiscal Year 2022 budget are necessary to appropriate these additional resources, address existing budget pressures, align budgets with revenue, ensure timely repayment of the Contingency Cash Reserve Fund, and maintain a balanced budget.

 Sec.
 3. The Council of the District of Columbia determines that the circumstances enumerated in section 2 constitute emergency circumstances making it necessary that the Fiscal Year 2022 Second Revised Local Budget Emergency Act of 2022 be adopted after a single reading.